brucehart/web-tools/README.md

   - Enter pricing per token, per 1K, or per 1M for input, cached input, output, and reasoning tokens.
   - Save multiple model pricing profiles locally (seeded with popular models; update the placeholders to match current rates).

+- Actuary Calculator (`/actuary`)
+  - Enter ages with gender suffixes (e.g. `63m 75f`) and an optional horizon in years or an absolute year.
+  - Uses the XKCD `actuary.py` Social Security actuarial tables to compute the years until 5/50/95% odds that someone (or everyone) dies.
+  - Shows probability of a death within the requested window plus per-person probabilities for the horizon.

 - YouTube Transcript (`/yt-transcript`)
   - Fetch transcripts for public videos with optional translation by language code when available.
   - View normalized segments alongside the full transcript text, toggle timestamps, and copy the result.